benjaminsampica/bensampica.com/content/post/azdoisdead/index.md

 ---
-title: 'Azure DevOps Is Dead'
+title: 'Is Azure DevOps "Dead"?'
-subtitle: 'Why GitHub is a more robust alternative.'
+subtitle: 'And why GitHub is a more robust alternative.'
-summary: 'A comprehensive compare and contrast between the two software solutions for shipping code with a breakdown of features that are present in GitHub and have been missing in AzDo for years.'
+summary: 'A comprehensive compare and contrast between the two software solutions fwith a breakdown of features that are present in GitHub and have been missing in AzDo for years.'
 authors:
 - ben-sampica
 categories: